Attacking Australia off to Brazil with shocks in mind

 With world champions Spain, 2010 finalists the Netherlands and Chile in their first round group, anything other than defeat in all three matches would constitute a surprise.

-Postecoglou, who took over from Holger Osieck last October and set about overhauling the squad, has promised his team will not be looking to grind out results with dogged defence, however.
+Postecoglou, who took over from Holger Osieck last October and set about overhauling the squad, has promised his team will not be looking to grind out results with dogged defense, however.

 "If you go with that mentality of parking the bus, eventually you're going to lose the game because the game does go for 90 minutes and teams will eventually break you down," said Bresciano.